codesurfers/codesurfers.github.io/_posts/2014-07-07-k-most-frequent-lines-in-a-log-file.md

   ~f:(fun line -> (* ... *)))
 ```

-The above code looks Lispier, but I prefer the version with pipes as
+This looks Lispier, but I prefer the version with pipes as that is
-that is more idiomatic OCaml.
-For the code above we have to understand
+more idiomatic OCaml.
+In the code shown above we have to understand
 what's happening from the inside out, i.e. from the innermost function
 call.
 Using the pipe operator we can comprehend the code more
-naturally from the outside in.
+naturally from the outside in, actually following the sequence of the
+flow of data.

 We have to iterate over the remaining lines in the hash-table and if
 we find a line that has a frequency greater than frequency of the top